Fractional Ownership – Answers To Frequently Asked Questions

 - Is financing available and do I need or want it?
 If financing is available, to what extent am I exposed to risk if another owner defaults on his/her payments?

 - What will the ongoing costs of ownership be, and can I afford them?
 Has adequate homework been done so that I can accurately evaluate the ongoing costs of ownership, including periodic repair and replacement of the house and its contents?

 - Who will be managing and maintaining the property, and how with that person or firm be paid?
 How is decision-making power and authority allocated between the manager and the owners?
 Can the owners replace the manager?

 - What is the per-night cost when one adds up all of the annual costs (including management fees and dues) and divides them by the number of days of use each year?
 How likely is it that per-night costs will increase faster than the costs of alternative lodging?
 To what extent will per-night costs be influenced by the need to provide services that some co-owners may not want or use, or by the need for a large developer or resort operator to make a profit?

-- Can a fractional owner vacation somewhere else, and how easy is it to get the desired location and dates?
+- Can I exchange my usage and vacation somewhere else, and how easy will it be to get my desired location and dates?

 Shared ownership is increasingly popular among those who already own a vacation home (or even a primary residence in a resort community) but feel burdened by the expense, upkeep and management of a property they use infrequently or are regularly absent from during certain seasons.
 Rather than sell a home they love, these people opt to sell one or more fractional ownership interests to others who will use the home when the original owner does not and will help share the costs and burdens.
 Besides lowering cost and time burdens, shared ownership can free capital for the purchase of other resort property, or for alternative investments.
 It can also provide an alternative when selling the entire home proves difficult due to market conditions.